natesworksdev/Ryujinx/CONTRIBUTING.md

 # Contribution to Ryujinx

-You can contribute to Ryujinx with issues and PRs.
+You can contribute to Ryujinx with PRs, testing of PRs and issues.
 Contributing code and other implementations is greatly appreciated alongside simply filing issues for problems you encounter.
-Please read the entire document before continuing as it can potentially save everyone involved a signficiant amount of time.
+Please read the entire document before continuing as it can potentially save everyone involved a significant amount of time.

 # Quick Links